sk2001git/TiktokHackathon/README.md

     This command will build the FastAPI container and pull the MongoDB image, then start both services.
 The API will be available at `http://localhost:8000`.

-4.  **Access the Interactive API Docs:**

-    Open your browser and go to `http://localhost:8000/docs` to see the auto-generated Swagger UI documentation.
-You can test the endpoints directly from this interface.
+### Using the application

+1. In the browser of your preferance, go to `http://localhost:5173/`
+2. Click on `Admin Ingestion` in the Navigation Bar
+    - This simulates an authenticated admin uploading the legal documents to be refered to
+3. Click on `Compliance Check` in the Navigation Bar
+4. Select the legal document to check for compliance against
+5. Upload/Choose a `Project Document` which you need to check the compliance of
+6. Pick the requirements you want to check if the uploaded `Project Document` fufils
+7. Click `Run Verification` and see the results

 ## How It Works

+### Model pipeline

+To implement
+We use Dify to streamline

+### Backend
-The solution is built around two core ideas from the hackathon prompt, implemented as two main API endpoints:
+The main backend logic is implemented as two main API endpoints:

 1.  **`POST /extract-criteria/`**:
     -   **Input**: A legal document (name, citation, text).